MicrosoftDocs/security/trusted-root-docs/Program-Requirements.md

 8. Program Participants agree that Microsoft may contact customers that Microsoft believes may be substantially impacted by the pending removal of a root CA from the Program.

-9. Program Participants must inform Microsoft via email when they delegate publicly trusted timestamping duties to a 3rd party.

 ### Other Requirements
-10. Commercial CAs may not enroll a root CA into the Program that is intended to be primarily trusted internally within an organization (i.e. Enterprise CAs).
+9. Commercial CAs may not enroll a root CA into the Program that is intended to be primarily trusted internally within an organization (i.e. Enterprise CAs).

-11. If a CA uses a subcontractor to operate any aspect of its business, the CA will assume responsibility for the subcontractor's business operations.
+10. If a CA uses a subcontractor to operate any aspect of its business, the CA will assume responsibility for the subcontractor's business operations.

-12. If Microsoft, in its sole discretion, identifies a certificate   whose usage or attributes are determined to be contrary to the objectives of the Trusted Root Program, Microsoft will notify the responsible CA and request that it revoke the certificate.
+11. If Microsoft, in its sole discretion, identifies a certificate   whose usage or attributes are determined to be contrary to the objectives of the Trusted Root Program, Microsoft will notify the responsible CA and request that it revoke the certificate.
 The CA must either revoke the certificate or request an exception from Microsoft within 24 hours of receiving Microsoft's notice.
 Microsoft will review submitted material and inform the CA of its final decision to grant or deny the exception at its sole discretion.
 In the event that Microsoft does not grant the exception, the CA must revoke the certificate within 24 hours of the exception being denied.

 ------------------------------------------------------------------------